Stock Number: 60793

 Stock Number: 41138

 "Mint Oak" Tidy woody stems hold pelted succulent oak-shaped leaves with delicate mint fragrance; purple flowers appear on seasonal spikes.
 Eventually develops a gnarled woody base beloved by bonsai fanciers.
 Treat as you would its Iboza cousins.
+For a giant dramatic cousin, check Tetradenia.

 Out of Stock